supermartzin/real-estates-watcher/README.md

-# Real Estate Watcher 🔍
+# Real Estates Watcher 🔍
 🏦 Simple C# command-line application for periodic watching of selected Real estate advertisement portals and sending notifications on new ads. 🏗
 Supports watching adverts for **sells** as well as **leases**.